lawnjelly/godot-lportal/TUTORIAL.md

 17) Try adding other MeshInstances to the rooms - tables, chairs etc. See them culled as they move in and out of view.

 If you make any mistakes, check that the portal and rooms have the exact correct names: 'room_kitchen', 'room_lounge', and 'portal_lounge'.
 You can examine the debug output produced during the conversion which should help diagnose any problems.

-If the LRoomManager node is not available in the IDE, Godot has not been compiled with the LPortal module.
-See INSTRUCTIONS.md.